percona/percona-server-mongodb-operator/README.md

 # Contributing

-Percona welcomes and encourages community contributions to help improve Percona Kubernetes Operator for Percona XtraDB Cluster.
+Percona welcomes and encourages community contributions to help improve Percona Kubernetes Operator for Percona Server for MongoDB.

 See the [Contribution Guide](CONTRIBUTING.md) and [Building and Testing Guide](e2e-tests/README.md) for more information.